doughgle/doughgle.github.io/content/how-to/publish-markdown-document-to-medium/index.md

 ---
-title: "Create A Markdown To Medium Deployment Workflow"
+title: "How To Post To Medium Without The Tedium"
 date: 2023-03-28T21:57:45+08:00
 publishdate: 2023-04-28T22:45:45+08:00
 tags: ['docs-as-code', 'deployment', 'medium']